davidkorea/linux/resume.md

-1. Help business partners identifying and establising enterprise electronic document architecture on premise and Azure, including on-demand cloud printing, image log collecting and paperless fax.
+1. Helped business partners with identifying and establising enterprise electronic document architecture on premise and Azure with HA and SLB cluster, including on-demand cloud printing, image log collecting and paperless fax.
+  - demo on aws or azure
+  - in practicing
+  - customization

-2. Customizing document workflow solutions for premium customers.
-Relevant workloads include data analyse and visulization coding by Python.
+2. Customized document workflow solutions for premium customers, including reporting templates webpage development, account usage data analyse and visulization.